KasparTr/banking-web-service/readme.md

 ### TESTING ###
 * Native or Third Party APIs are not unit tested.
 * Running tests launches Spring server making tests slow.
 Running the server is not always needed.
-* Some tests that mock @Services are not registering stub invokations due to JPA and Mockito integration configuration issues.
+* Some tests that mock Autowired Services  are not registering stub invokations due to JPA and Mockito integration configuration issues.
-**ToDo: Configure correctly**
+	* **ToDo: Configure correctly**